 Storytime Songs and Tips

-Check out our videos featuring tips as well as rhymes and songs so that you can participate in Storytime activities at home as well as understand their benefit!
-Videos will be updated regularly on Fridays starting in June.
+Visit our “Early Learning” playlist on Youtube to check out our videos featuring tips as well as rhymes and songs so that you can participate in Storytime activities at home as well as understand their benefit!

 Does 1,000 books sound daunting?
 It’s not!
 If you read one book per day for three years, OR ten books per week for two years, OR three books per day for one year, you’ll have read OVER 1,000 books!
 Every book counts – whether it’s the first time you’re reading it, the hundredth, or the thousandth!
 If you come to a library storytime, you’ll definitely get to mark off a few books, too.